MiloszJurewicz/DuckpiterVault/Legacy code refactoring - issues.md

 - Can you find logical connection between data that creates cohesive unit.
 Why there is such connection?
 Maybe it can be found on buisness level for example in a way that buisness is talking about feature.
 - Can you find specific wording for given buisness in source code?
 What is it form?

 Solve with: Make the implicit explicit  - Tells you that if you have to reason about some domain concept from code you can make it explicit.

+## Issue of low cohesion

+low cohesion may be noticed when
+- you need to check same rules  in multiple places before modifying state
+- you need to modify same fields in multiple places together
+- object is open to any modifications via getters and setters How to solve
+- encapsulate logic, rules and data in one place.
+Encapsulate it behind stable interface
+	- This gives you local reasoning and easy refactoring